 Students take two graduate courses during their Senior year, and then complete the remaining graduate courses during their fifth year.
 Performance in these courses will be reviewed at the end of the year, and permission to complete the remainder of the graduate program would be based on satisfactory performance in the two graduate courses.

-Neither the BA nor the MA will be awarded until the requirements of both programs have been satisfied.
 If you decide to leave the combined program, only two graduate courses can be counted toward the undergraduate degree.

 Once students are classified as graduate students (normally Semester 9), they will be subject to the rules of the Graduate School.
 They will have to pay graduate tuition, and eligibility for undergraduate financial aid and housing may be affected.